 Our Victory

 In Fall 2013, I started a Student Brigades Staff as a commander to facilitate the development of student brigades at MEPhI branches.
-By Fall 2014, we got 10 student brigades of over 300 students total.
-We organized our own Brigade Leader School, MEPhI Student Movement Museum, different meetings and creativity events for the brigades' members.
-I started our magazine by writing its first issue and, as a producer and a director, contributed to a documentary film about the participants of MEPhI brigades existed before the 90s to preserve the history.
+By Fall 2014, we got 10 student brigades of over 300 students.
+We organized our own Brigade Leader School, MEPhI Student Movement Museum, and different meetings and creativity events for the movement members.
+I started our magazine by writing its first issue and, as a producer and a director, contributed to the documentary film about the participants of MEPhI brigades that existed before the 90s to preserve history.

 The Closure of Summer Work